 Do Seizures Lead to Post-Stroke Epilepsy?

-Post-stroke epilepsy is a neurological disorder where recurrent seizures after a stroke occur that are unassociated with a specific cause.
+Post-stroke epilepsy is a neurological disorder characterized by recurrent seizures after a stroke occur that are not associated with a specific cause.

 Having a single seizure does not necessarily mean that you have post epilepsy.

 However, if you have chronic, unprovoked, recurring seizures, then you may be diagnosed with post-stroke epilepsy.

 Since you should call 911 after chronic or repetitive seizures, your doctor will be able to give you more information on this.